What’s the difference between using a pacifier as a sleep training tool instead of as a prop?

 How to tell when he was crying out of hunger or sleepiness.

-I wanted to allow him to learn how to fall asleep on his own at nap time and bedtime without using any sort of prop or tool in order to establish that sleep.
+I wanted to allow him to learn how to fall asleep on his own at nap time and bedtime without using any sort of prop or tool in order to establish those sleep cycles.

 I owned pacifiers and I took the ones the hospital gave me, but I didn’t use them.

 I simply held onto them and waited until the timing was right for when they could be beneficial to helping my babies sleep through the night and through their full naps without them developing a strong need for it.

 While I wait to introduce a pacifier until later in life, I start swaddling my babies from birth.